-Current Faculty Resources for the PBC in Philanthropy
+Current Faculty Resources for the MA in Philanthropy

 Faculty Name & Rank Terminal Degree Full or Part-time Courses Taught Heather Carpenter, Associate Professor, Chair Ph.D.
-Full-time Phil 5XX Deborah Calhoun, Professor Ph.D.
-Full-time Phil 5XXX Britt Christensen, Assistant Professor Ph.D.
-Full-time Phil 5XX Susie Breaux, Associate Faculty (adjunct) MA/APR Part-time NPM 545
+Full-time NPM 502; Phil 5XX; Phil 5XX; NPM 520 Deborah Calhoun, Professor Ph.D.
+Full-time NPM 510; elective Britt Christensen, Assistant Professor Ph.D.
+Full-Time Phil 5XX Susie Breaux, Associate Faculty (adjunct) MA/APR Part-time Phil 5XXX; Phil 5XXX; NPM 545; Phil 5XXX

-75% of the courses will be taught by full-time NDMU faculty members, no new permanent faculty hires will be required for this program.
+55% of the courses will be taught by full-time NDMU faculty members, no new permanent faculty hires will be required for this program.
 Current full-time and adjunct faculty will be engaged to teach sections of the philanthropy courses, and other courses as needed.
+New adjunct faculty will include masters and CFRE trained individuals who run annual, major, planned, and capital campaigns.
+In addition, those that conduct donor research would be highly valuable course speakers or adjunct faculty.

-The development of the PBC Program, learning outcomes and course descriptions were informed by both the Association of Fundraising Professionals Certification for Fundraising Executive requirements (CFRE, 2018) and the Nonprofit Academic Centers Council Curricular guidelines (NACC, 2015) for degree programs focused on nonprofit and philanthropic education.
+The development of the Master's degree program, learning outcomes and course descriptions were informed by both the Association of Fundraising Professionals Certification for Fundraising Executive requirements (CFRE, 2018) and the Nonprofit Academic Centers Council Curricular guidelines (NACC, 2015) for Master's degree programs focused on nonprofit and philanthropic education.
 As curricular guidelines are updated, the program curriculum will also be updated to meet the needs of the students in the field.